Original Artwork by Donna Catotti

 Are you planning to plein air paint in the evening?
 (There are some locally made all-natural bug products available that work quite well.)

 Will you have a car or will you walk around town?
 Everything you need is close enough to walk.
 I usually travel with an umbrella, and often take my exercise at home with one, however most locals don’t use them as it is often too windy and everyone has good rain gear.

 Do you plan to hike, swim (we have a public pool), play golf, rent a bicycle, take a float trip, go kayaking or fishing?
 If you are an avid outdoors person, you probably know what to wear for your favorite activities in inclement weather.
 If you are adventurous enough to try new outdoor activities, please feel free to call or email for advice.

-Many a young bride has worn her Extra-tuff boots under her wedding dress.
+Many a young Alaskan bride has worn her Extra-tuff boots under her wedding dress.
 In other words, you needn’t ever dress fancy.
 Anything goes, just about anywhere.
-If you like to dress up for dinner, you are welcome to (there are plenty of good restaurants in summer).
-There is likely to be an art reception at the museum on Friday, and some locals look for an excuse to dress up a little now and again, but most will be casual.
+If you like to dress up for dinner, you are welcome to (there are a few good restaurants in summer).

 - French easel for plein air work, if you intend to do that, or for the workshop if you are fussy about your easel

-- Painting supplies as listed by Studio Incamminati for Lea Wight’s portrait workshop
+- Painting supplies as listed by Studio Incamminati for the workshop

-Most everything is available in Haines should you forget something.
-Art supplies are limited, but the local store will try to stock some things for the workshop.
+Most everything except art supplies is available in Haines should you forget something.
+Art supplies are currently not available in town.

 Please call Donna Catotti (907) 766-2707 or email firstname.lastname@example.org with any further questions.
-See you in June!
+See you in the summer!